reece-bennett/moodboard/PLANNING.md

 - [ ] Settings page, get OAuth ID and API URL from here
 - [ ] Icon for favicon and Chrome extension
 - [ ] Show the saved image with link to the board after saving with the Chrome extension
+- [ ] Show upload progress when saving image
+- [ ] Show errors during the upload process and allow the user to re-try

 **Client**